Creighton vs. Villanova Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 - Computer Predicted Total: 144.5

-Creighton is 7-4-0 against the spread this season compared to Villanova's 4-5-0 ATS record.
-The Bluejays have a 6-5-0 record hitting the over, while games involving the Wildcats have a record of 4-5-0 when it comes to hitting the over.
+Creighton has a 7-4-0 record against the spread so far this season compared to Villanova, who is 4-5-0 ATS.
+The Bluejays have hit the over in six games, while Wildcats games have gone over four times.

 Bet on this or any college basketball matchup at BetMGM